Technical Difficulty (Class):

 The Descent:

-We retrace almost the entire ascent with 2 rappells down the chimney, then several rappells or lowers down the couloir itself.
+We retrace almost the entire ascent with 2 rappels down the chimney, then several rappells or lowers down the couloir itself.
 From the glacier, we retrace our ascent back to Glacier Lodge.

 Preparation:

-Preferrably 2 days of prior acclimatization up to 8,000' or higher is recommended for this ascent.
-Prepare for a variety of terrain from class 1 to 5.6.
+Preferrably 2 days of prior acclimatization up to 10,000' or higher is recommended for this ascent.

 Equipment List